 Clear Coat is a beautiful, satin-finish top coat that adds durability and protection to the finish of your painted furniture.

-Clear Coat is environmentally-conscious with no VOCs and easy soap and water clean-up.
+Clear Coat is environmentally-conscious with no ultra low VOCs and easy soap and water clean-up.

 If you’ve ever used our Tough Coat before, you will likely notice that Clear Coat has less of a learning curve to it, so it’s ideal for beginner painters.
 If you’re wondering what makes these two finishing products different, here’s a bit more information:

 It is very important to make sure that you let your last coat of paint dry for at least 24 hours before proceeding with Clear Coat, otherwise you may end up with a streaky finish.
 If your work space is cold or particularly humid, you’ll definitely want to wait even longer so your paint coats have plenty of time to dry all the way through.